Convert SVG to PDF in C#

 Frequently Asked Questions

-How do I install the library for SVG to PDF conversion?
+How can I convert SVG to PDF in C#?

-Can I use SVG images without explicit size attributes?
+Can I convert SVGs to PDFs without specifying size attributes?

-While many browsers can handle SVGs without size attributes, IronPDF's rendering engine requires explicit width and height attributes.
+While some browsers can display SVGs without size attributes, IronPDF requires explicit width and height attributes to correctly render SVGs into PDFs.

-Is there a trial version available for the library?
+Is a trial version of the PDF library available for testing?

-Yes, a trial version of IronPDF is available for download from the NuGet package repository.
+Yes, a trial version of IronPDF is available for download from the NuGet package repository, allowing you to test SVG to PDF conversions.

 Chaknith Bin